 You have probably read by now that our country has been getting dramatically more obese for twenty years now.
-Most people I know seem to want to lose weight and be more lean and fit.
+Most people I know would like to lose weight and be more lean and fit.
 Diets, though, are famous for non-lasting results.

 My philosophy of the diamond-cut life naturally has a different take on weight loss and dieting than the mainstream culture does.
 (I’m not making any money on any of this after all, which can help with objectivity.)
-The little-publicized fact is that our body-weight is rising in conjunction with the miles we drive in our cars and the hours we spend in them.
-Incidentally our carbon emissions are on the same upward trajectory.
+The little-publicized fact is that our body-weight is rising in conjunction with the hours we spend in our cars.
+Incidentally, our carbon emissions are on the same upward trajectory.

 Think about it.
 Sit in a car more, gain more weight.
 Use your body to get yourself around, lose weight.
 Too simple, huh.